 L-lysine is an essential amino acid.
 Many people know that several amino acids are known as the “building blocks of protein” and are needed in order for a huge number of proper internal functions, including growth.

 Of the few hundred amino acids found in nature, 20 are necessary for protein creation and growth, and only 10 of those 20 can be produced by the body.
 The remaining 10 are known as “essential” amino acids because humans must consume them for proper health.
 Amino acid deficiencies cause a degradation of internal cells and can lead to huge problems, so it’s important to get enough of them in your diet.
+It’s common to be deficient in lysine and glutamine, in particular.

 Essential amino acids are most often stereoisomers, meaning they exist in two variations that are identical to one another as mirror images.
 There are both D- and L- forms of these amino acids, and the L- form is used in protein synthesis and therefore the form found in food and supplements.
 Because of this, most people simply refer to this nutrient as “lysine” for short.

 There are many incredible L-lysine benefits, from its use as a common treatment for cold sores to a potential anti-anxiety supplement.
-As is true with most nutrients available in supplement form, L-lysine can be taken orally but is absorbed best into the body when consumed through food.
+As is true with most nutrients available in supplement form, it can be taken orally but is absorbed best into the body when consumed through food.
 It’s found in large amounts in various kinds of meat, beans, cheeses and eggs.

 Specifically, L-lysine is very important in the creation of carnitine, which converts fatty acids into energy and also lowers cholesterol levels.
-L-lysine also seems to play a role in absorbing calcium and helps the body form collagen, which aids in the growth and maintenance of bones and connective tissue (including skin).
+It also seems to play a role in absorbing calcium and helps the body form collagen, which aids in the growth and maintenance of bones and connective tissue (including skin).
 (1)

 As a natural disease-fighting agent, L-lysine benefits the human body in a variety of ways, many of which are only recently undergoing research.